 Aristotle’s Death and Legacy

 After the death of Alexander the Great in 323 B.C., anti-Macedonian sentiment again forced Aristotle to flee Athens.
 He died a little north of the city in 322, of a digestive complaint.
 He asked to be buried next to his wife, who had died some years before.
-In his last years he had a relationship with his slave Herpyllis, who bore him the son, Nicomachus, for whom his great ethical treatise is named.
+In his last years he had a relationship with his slave Herpyllis, who bore him Nicomachus, the son for whom his great ethical treatise is named.

 Aristotle’s favored students took over the Lyceum, but within a few decades the school’s influence had faded in comparison to the rival Academy.
 For several generations Aristotle’s works were all but forgotten.
 The historian Strabo says they were stored for centuries in a moldy cellar in Asia Minor before their rediscovery in the first century B.C., though it is unlikely that these were the only copies.